 No photographs or other visual images may be submitted.

-All ideas in an entry shall be the original written expression of the entrant, save only for attributed quotations, and shall not infringe any third party’s intellectual property rights, violate privacy or publicity rights, or contain any libellous, defamatory, obscene or otherwise unlawful or objectionable content.
-An entry shall not have previously been published, or submitted elsewhere for publication prior to March 2022.
+All ideas in an entry shall be the original written expression of the entrant, save only for attributed quotations, and shall not infringe any third party’s intellectual property rights, violate privacy or publicity rights, or contain any libelous, defamatory, obscene or otherwise unlawful or objectionable content.
+An entry shall not have previously been published, or submitted elsewhere for publication prior to March 2023.

-To be eligible, essays must be received before 8:00 pm EST (Eastern Time) on December 24, 2021.
-Entries will be acknowledged with automated reply following receipt.
+To be eligible, essays must be received before 8:00 pm EST (Eastern Time) on January 6, 2023.
+Entries will be acknowledged with an automated reply following receipt.

 FRIENDS will not enter into communication with entrants, other than to acknowledge receipt of an entry at the time of submission.